Topic Number 423 - Social Security and Equivalent Railroad Retirement Benefits

 If the only income you received during the tax year was your social security or equivalent railroad retirement benefits, your benefits may not be taxable and you may not have to file a tax return.

-If you also received other income, your benefits won't be taxable unless your modified adjusted gross income (MAGI) is more than the base amount for your filing status.
+Other income is taken into account in determining whether your benefits are taxable.
+Your benefits won't be taxable unless the sum of your modified adjusted gross income (MAGI) plus one half of your benefits received in the tax year is more than the base amount for your filing status.
 If you have income in addition to your benefits, you may have to file a return even if none of your benefits are taxable.

 How Do I Know if My Benefits Are Taxable?